stummjr/scrapy_price_monitor/README.md

     ebay.com

 If the retailer that you want to monitor is not yet supported, just create a spider to handle the product pages from it.
-To do that, run:
+To include a spider for samsclub.com, you could run:

     $ scrapy genspider samsclub.com samsclub.com